-- Work is performed in a standard office environment, subject to standing, walking, bending, reaching, stooping, and lifting of objects up to 40 pounds. - You may occasionally be exposed to dangerous machinery, extreme weather conditions, hazardous chemicals, and hazardous operating conditions when working in and around vehicles and equipment when working the field. - The agency promotes a safe and healthy work environment and provides appropriate safety and equipment training for all personnel as required.
+Work is performed in a standard office environment subject to standing, walking, bending, reaching, stooping, and lifting of objects up to 50 pounds.
+May occasionally be exposed to dangerous machinery, extreme weather conditions, physical harm, hazardous chemicals, and extreme noise when conducting site visits and working in the field.

+The Agency promotes a safe and healthy work environment and provides appropriate safety and equipment training for all personnel as required.
+It is the responsibility of all employees to follow the Agency safety rules, regulations, and procedures pertaining to their assigned duties and responsibilities, which could include systems, operations, and/or other employees.